 The foot is the foundation of your body.
 A strong, stable, and biomechanically efficient foot is paramount for total body health.
 The alignment or support you receive from your custom made orthotics can help relieve pain or enhance your performance.

 Custom-contoured arch support, heel cups, and arch and heel-stabilizing functions are the primary functions of most custom orthotics.
 Your custom orthotics are unique and different from the internal surfaces of your normal shoe gear.
 Your custom orthotics can play a key role in keeping you active, comfortable and happy for many years to come.

 Many insurance plans will cover all or a portion of the cost of custom molded orthoses.
-Dr. Lagdaan and the staff and Lincoln Foot and Ankle Center can call your insurance carrier on your behalf to find out what your plan covers.
+The staff and Lincoln Foot & Ankle Center can call your insurance carrier on your behalf to find out what your plan covers.

 Yes.
-Dr. Lagdaan may have a specific break-in process based on your condition.
+Your doctor may have a specific break-in process based on your condition.
 Typically, it will take 10 days for a patient to become accustomed to new orthotics.
 Be sure that your orthotics fit flat and level in your shoes.

 The custom orthotic can last 5 to 10 years.
 The topcover for the orthotic typically requires refurbishing after 1 to 2 years.

-Custom orthotics take 2 to 4 weeks to be manufactured and shipped back to Dr. Lagdaan’s office.
+Custom orthotics take 2 to 4 weeks to be manufactured and shipped back to Lincoln Foot & Ankle Center.